Knitting and cooking were two activities Mom and I enjoyed doing together. It had been that way since I was a child.

 Rows 6 and 8: knit 4, purl 4, knit 4, repeat across row

 Repeat rows 1-8 until the desired length is reached.

 This chart of yarn weights might help you choose yarns from your stash:

 By the time Christmas and Hanukkah came around, I was finished.

-I mailed the neck warmers to each of my brothers’ homes around the country.
+I mailed the neck warmers to each of my brothers’ homes.
 My brother Charles sent me this photo when they arrived.

 To end, here’s a picture of Mom knitting and smiling at her sons, Carl and Sam, who even as adults couldn’t keep their hands off each other.
-Mom laughed easily and my brothers knew how to make her laugh.
+Mom laughed easily, and my brothers loved to make her laugh.

 Next year, I’m going to spiralize vegetables like this strand of zucchini and knit them into edible sweaters.
 Happy New Year, Readers!